billand88/ChilkatVFP/Documentation/Using the Chilkat Class Library.md

 AND (NOT([cmsgsvclanguage = French] $ Properties))
 ```

 It's messy code but it works.
-Close the table, recompile iChilkat.VCX.
+Close the table, recompile iChilkatVFP.VCX.

 You could also use the WriteExpression method.

 The only maintenance is when there's a new Chilkat class.
-You will have to manually add the new ChilkatVFP class to your iChilkat.VCX, add the FoxPro.H reference and add your custom code.
+You will have to manually add the new ChilkatVFP class to your iChilkatVFP.VCX, add the FoxPro.H reference and add your custom code.
 In theory that would only occur once every few Chilkat releases.

 Now if you're just noodling and not supporting a live application with ChilkatVFP, this isn't really necessary.
-But if ChilkatVFP is included in your business application with both Chilkat.VCX and iChilkat.VCX, this would be my preferred version.
+But if ChilkatVFP is included in your business application with both ChilkatVFP.VCX and iChilkatVFP.VCX, this would be my preferred version.

 3) Manipulate the MsgSvc table.